Massachusetts and Alaska are voting on a radical change to how we run elections

 This cycle is hard to break, but Diamond thinks RCV could do it by giving voters more choice.
 Those who aren’t among the most highly motivated might then be drawn to the polls, because they’ll know their vote won’t just be a spoiler.
 There’s also research from the nonpartisan electoral reform nonprofit FairVote that shows RCV elections discourage negative campaigning, because running negative ads may hurt a candidate’s chances of being a voter’s second choice.
 Rather than only appealing to their base, candidates in RCV elections benefit from having broader appeal.
 “This helps each party put their best foot forward,” says Deb Otis, senior data analyst at FairVote and founding member of Voter Choice MA, the organization driving the Massachusetts RCV ballot initiative.

 In 2018, RCV helped flip a Maine Congressional Seat.
-Republican incumbent Bruce Poliquin (who landed that seat in 2014 with 45% of the vote), earned about 2,000 more votes than his challenger Democrat Jared Golden in the first round of tabulation, but did not receive a majority of votes.
+Republican incumbent Bruce Poliquin (who landed that seat in 2014 with 45% of the vote), earned about 2,000 more votes than his challenger Democrat Jared Golden in the first round of tabulation, but he did not receive a majority of votes.
 Golden then won the second round in the instant runoff, earning votes from those who put him as their second and third choice after independent candidates, for a final vote of 50.53% to 49.47%.

 By giving voters more options, RCV also increases the likelihood of women and people of color getting into office.
 With the adoption of RCV (though they call it Alternative Vote) in San Francisco, Berkeley, Oakland, and San Leandro, the probability of a female candidate winning increased from 40% to 44.6%, at the same time that it decreased in control cities from 39% to 28%, according to FairVote.
 Per another analysis, candidates of color won 62% of RCV races in those cities, compared to 38% before it was implemented.